Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/kick/SetKickUsersVarById.md

 ---
-description: Sets the value of a specific user variable for a list of users by their IDs
+description: Sets the value of a specific user Kick variable for a list of users by their IDs
 version: 1.0.0
 ---